 It was built in 1850 by Sej Ram Poddar, a wealthy jeweller.
 The flower patterns in the frescoes in the gilt room are of breathtaking finesse.

-Lohargal, 68km from Jhunjhunu and 10km from Udaipurwat, is a gem hidden away among ancient mango trees and banyans in the Aravalli hills.
+Lohargal, 30km from Nawalgarh, is a gem hidden away among ancient mango trees and banyans in the Aravalli hills.

 Lohargal is also known for its achaar (spicy pickles), especially its green mango one.